 Part of the controversy surrounding vaccines involves the possibility of vaccine associated tumors and auto-immune disease.

 Autoimmune disease can occur in dogs for a number of reasons – genetic/hereditary, viral or bacterial infection, drugs, and vaccines.
 It is estimated to occur in less than four in 10,000 dogs because of vaccinations.
-Our hospital has seen less than half a dozen dogs with autoimmune disease where vaccines were suspect.
 Autoimmune disease can also be brought on by numerous causes other that just vaccines, so it is difficult to implicate vaccination as a definitive cause in these cases.
+The diseases vaccinated for can lead to severe and even fatal consequences (for example, Parvo, Distemper and Rabies).
+The risk/benefit ratio of possible vaccine reactions must be weighed against the known risk of disease.
+Vaccines are also recommended on an individual basis, resulting in fewer numbers of unnecessary vaccinations.

-Bordetella—This vaccine is to be given at 3-4 months of age and boostered every 6 months.
-It is required every 6 months at our hospital for all hospitalized, boarding, surgical and dental patients.
+Bordetella (Kennel Cough)—This vaccine is to be given at 3-4 months of age and boostered annually.
+It is required at our hospital for all boarding, surgical and dental patients.

 Lyme—This vaccine is recommended annually for those dogs exposed to ticks.
 Not all dogs need this vaccine.
 It is our strong recommendation that all dogs at risk of exposure to ticks be placed on tick repellant/insecticidal products.

-Leptospira—This vaccine is only recommended for hunting, working, and outdoor/rural dogs.
+Leptospira—This vaccine is primarily recommended for hunting, working, and outdoor/rural dogs.
+However, some indoor dogs have also gotten this disease.
 Leptospira is contagious to people.
-Unfortunately this vaccine does not protect against all of the serovars (sub-types) of this disease and therefore your dog cannot be considered fully protected from this disease.
+Unfortunately this vaccine does not protect against all of the serovars (sub-types) of this disease and therefore your dog cannot be considered fully protected from this disease from vaccination alone.
+Infection occurs after exposure to water contaminated with urine from infected wildlife.

-FVRCP—Feline Viral Rhinotracheitis, Calicivirus, Panleukopenia This vaccine is to be given to all cats every 3 years following their kitten series (booster vaccines 3 weeks apart from 6-18 weeks of age) and an annual booster.
-We do recommend more frequent vaccination in multi-cat households and for outdoor cats.
+FVRCP—Feline Viral Rhinotracheitis, Calicivirus, Panleukopenia This vaccine is to be given to all cats every 3 years following their kitten series (booster vaccines 3 weeks apart from 6-18 weeks of age) and a booster every 3 years.
+It is required at our hospital for all boarding, surgical and dental patients.

 Rabies—Per state law, this vaccine is to be given at 4 months of age, 12 months later and then every 3 years using a 3 year vaccine or annually using a 1 year vaccine.
-We are currently using a 1 year vaccine for our feline patients because that particular vaccine is non-adjuvanted with less risk of reaction.
+It is required at our hospital for all boarding, surgical and dental patients.

 FIV—Feline Immunodeficiency Virus This vaccine is recommended for all outdoor cats and indoor/outdoor cats on an annual basis following kitten series vaccinations.
 Cats will need to be tested for FIV infection prior to vaccination.

 Like any reputable hospital, we require vaccinations prior to boarding and surgery, but we do not require that patients get them from us.
 We are happy to accept them from any licensed veterinarian/veterinary hospital.
-We truly believe that regular vaccinations are extremely important in ensuring your pet’s well being.
+We do not accept feed store or other vaccines given by non-licensed individuals.
+We truly believe that regular vaccinations are extremely important in ensuring your pet’s well-being.

 Other Protective Measures